-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness yearly growth in English Language Arts (ELA) and mathematics, and represented higher rates of suspension.
-Scope: LEA-wide 2.2 Action: Grants and Community Engagement Supervisor (1.0 FTE) and Director (.5 FTE) Need: In response to the 2023-2024 school year data showing a significant portion of our unduplicated count did not meet the expected yearly growth in English Language Arts (ELA) and mathematics, and represented higher rates of suspension.
+Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Need: In response to the 2023-2024 school year data showing a significant portion of our unduplicated count did not meet the expected yearly growth in English Language Arts (ELA) and mathematics, and represented higher rates of suspension.
+Scope: LEA-wide unduplicated count based on academic data.
+This need has been identified through our Dashboard Data for English Language Arts (ELA) and Mathematics.
+Offerings related to Goals 1-4.
+2.2 Action: Grants and Community Engagement Supervisor (1.0 FTE) and Director (.5 FTE) Need: In response to the 2023-2024 school year data showing a significant portion of our unduplicated count did not meet the expected yearly growth in English Language Arts (ELA) and mathematics, and represented higher rates of suspension.
 Scope: LEA-wide The Grants Engagement Supervisor will be responsible for developing, staffing, and managing programs that support family engagement, leadership development, and the forging of partnerships with local organizations.
 Engaging families and community members in the educational process not only boosts academic performance but also enhances safety support.
 These initiatives are aimed at improving both academic and social-emotional outcomes for English Learners and low-income students.
 Additionally, the Director of English Learner and Family and Community Engagement (FACE) will oversee the coordination of bilingual programs and the curriculum for English Learners.
 This includes the development, implementation, and monitoring of student growth data to boost academic achievements for language learners.
 The director will also seek grant funding to secure additional resources for English Learner students and their families.
 The significant UPP of 76% in our district requires a districtwide grants support to ensure that all schools receive resources needed to help unduplicated pupils succeed academically and socially.
-Local Indicator: Parent and Family Engagement (Priority 3), Parent Gallup, Parent Involvement Opportunities, Parent Engagement Reflection Tool 2.3 Action: Engagement Surveys By continuing to analyze engagement among students, staff, and parents, we can strategically enhance academic involvement to improve student Gallup Survey- Parent, Student, and Staff
+Local Indicator: Parent and Family Engagement (Priority 3), Parent Gallup, Parent Involvement Opportunities, Parent Engagement Reflection Tool